 The editors reserve the right to seek comments from reviewers or additional information from authors on any cases in which concerns arise.

 Editors’ and Reviewers’ responsibilities

 All submissions are initially evaluated by the scientific editors.
 Initial screening of articles by internal editors will assess the topicality and importance of the subject, the clarity of presentation, and relevance to the audience of the journal in question.
 Submissions that do not conform to the terms of the publication in the journal will be returned to the authors, without detailed review.
-Authors will be notified as to whether the article is to progress to external review until two weeks after receipt of manuscript.
+Authors will be notified as to whether the article is to progress to external review until 3 weeks after receipt of manuscript.